 ３K and３高, meaning “three high”, stand for “高学歴、高身長、高収入“, which literally means “high education background, high height, and high salary”.
-This word used to be popular among girls to describe their ideal men who are highly educated (e.g. go to a high-level university), very tall (e.g. over 180 cm), and have a high-salary job.
+This word used to be popular among girls to describe their ideal men who are highly educated (e.g. go to a prestigious university), very tall (e.g. over 180 cm), and have a high-salary job.
 Although this word has become obsolete per se, the popularity of such men has never ever faded away, of course.
-In fact, people nowadays use another term, “ハイスペック” (“high-spec”) or “ハイスペ” in short, to describe those attractive men in a less explicit manner.
-However, compared to ３K or ３高, ハイスペック is more gender-neutral and used by both men and women to describe people who have impressive skills and careers.
+In fact, young people nowadays use another term, “ハイスペック” (“high-spec”) or “ハイスペ” in short, to describe those attractive men in a less explicit manner.
+However, compared to ３K or ３高, ハイスペック is more gender-neutral and used by both men and women to describe people who have impressive skills and careers in general.

-ガーン and がびーん are both exclamations which you say when you are disappointed/shocked in a bad way (e.g. when you know you failed an exam).
+ガーン and がびーん are both exclamations which you say when you are disappointed/shocked in a bad way (e.g. when you know you’ve failed an exam).
 It is still used sometimes in manga or anime (e.g. ちびまる子ちゃん), but rarely heard in real life anymore.

 ヨロピク is a joking way of saying “よろしく”, a very common Japanese greeting which you use when they ask someone to do something, or when you show your willingness to build a good relationship with someone.
 See also: 7 Ways of Saying/Writing よろしく (yoroshiku) in Japanese